Carolyn A Anderson

 Carolyn has two grown children and lives in the beautiful small town of Ashland, Oregon.
-She is a former member of the Vestry at Trinity Episcopal Church, and has served in numerous leadership positions in that parish community.
+She is the Senior Warden at Trinity Episcopal Church, and has served in numerous leadership positions in that parish community.
 She's also an NRA-certified Range Safety Officer at the Ashland Gun and Archery Club.
-She was a founding board member of Options for Helping Residents of Ashland, and serves on the board of the Ashland Food Project.
+She was a founding board member of OHRA, and serves on the board of the Ashland Food Project.

 Areas of Practice